…Masses of delivery riders continue to multiply on public thoroughfares, creating living hell for residents and restaurateurs…

 And yet, the most common electric vehicle in the world today is not the electric car.
 It is the electric bike, and by a wide margin.

 We need look no further than our case study, France, to demonstrate the point.
 In the pivotal year of 2020, the number of e-bikes sold in the country in just that one year exceeded the number of electric cars sold over the preceding decade.
 (88)

 There is an inkling here as to what Gil Scott-Heron was getting at with his signature phrase.
 A revolution largely goes unnoticed, proceeding quietly in the everyday.
-It does not dominate the newsfeed of a smartphone screen, nor the nightly news on a living room TV.
-It is out the window, taking the form of a delivery rider on an e-bike quietly gliding past.
+It unlikely to take the form of a celebrity billionaire, whose image and message is relentlessly beamed over oceans onto living room TVs and hand-held devices throughout the globe, more likely, it is out the window, in the form of a delivery rider on an e-bike quietly gliding past.

 The first electric vehicle revolution of the early 21st century was not driven by the celebrated Tesla and its photogenic CEO, it was driven by delivery platforms such as Deliveroo and Uber Eats, companies which most people detest, and a legion of delivery riders, so anonymous that they seldom appear in the advertisements of the companies who they work for.

 There are few countries where the Deliveroo-Uber Eats duo would be less on the nose than in France, where the two companies often serve as ritual piñatas for the local press, perceived as manifestations of the widely loathed societal shift towards l’ubérisation.

 And yet, businesses that are more the du jour of the local media, home-grown players such as Velyvelo and Teebike, are themselves indirect beneficiaries of the same trend, riding the wave that was created when the major delivery platforms took the plunge into the French market in the middle of the 2010s.